Stop It Now! Scotland

 Our office is open 9am – 5pm Monday to Friday and offers free confidential and anonymous advice (via 0131 556 3535).
-There is no judgment – we speak to thousands of people every year and help them take action to protect children and young people.
+There is no judgement – we speak to thousands of people every year and help them take action to protect children and young people.

-Our UK helpline also offers confidential advice and support to help you prevent child sexual abuse – it’s open 9am–9pm Monday-Thursday and 9am–5pm on Fridays.
+Our UK helpline also offers confidential advice and support to help you prevent child sexual abuse.
+It’s open 9am–9pm Monday-Thursday and 9am–5pm on Fridays.

 Online support and information to stop child sexual abuse

-If you’re worried about someone else’s behaviour.
+- if you’re worried about someone else’s behaviour.